 Ask yourself why.

 If you walk into a tattoo parlor and need to peruse and pick something off of the walls of flash art, you are very likely making a mistake.
-You should be bringing in a drawing and working with your tattoo artist to perfect it, not grabbing something off the racks of clichéd iconography.
+You should be bringing in a rough drawing and working with your tattoo artist to perfect it, not grabbing something off the racks of clichéd iconography.

 Make sure you know what it means to everyone.